 Likewise, never feed any dog chocolate, grapes, or onions.
 Feed them well-designed kibble along with fruits and vegetables like carrots and apples.
 These are also effective as rewards for training and teaching them tricks.

 Walking & Exercise

 Dobermans must exercise every day.
 They’re full of energy and vitality.
 If enough excess builds up, they will begin to misbehave.
 If you can’t take the dog out for a walk and exercise, allow your Doberman to run on a treadmill, they love it!
 Also, you can throw a ball around for the dog to fetch to ensure it gets some exercise.

 Don’t allow your dog to walk on other lawns.
-Not only is this inconsiderate, it may present an invisible danger to your dog.
-You don’t know what kind of pesticides or fertilizers are present and the poisons can attach to the their paws.
+Not only is this inconsiderate, but it may also present an invisible danger to your dog.
+You don’t know what kind of pesticides or fertilizers are present, and the poisons can attach to their paws.
 When they go to clean themselves, they will consume it and can become very sick.
 If your Doberman walks on one, be sure to wipe their feet with a clean, damp cloth.